 A smaller amount of bend or deflection means a lower C-spine number, and therefore a stiffer stabilizer.
 Higher numbers indicate more bend in the rod, which means a weaker stabilizer.
 In the example below, the stabilizer on the left is stiffer, with the C-Spine at 260, and the stabilizer on the right is less stiff, with the C-Spine at 725.

 Quick reminder, a stiffer stabilizer isn't automatically a better stabilizer.
 It all depends on your needs as an archer.
-A compound archer that shoots a high draw weight with a large weight stack at the end of their long rod might need a stiffer stabilizer like the Beast, but a recurve archer that doesn't shoot as high a weight can benefit more from a rod with higher C-Spine, such as the K2 v2 or Ultra v4.
+A compound archer that shoots a high draw weight with a large weight stack at the end of their long rod might need a stiffer stabilizer like the Beast, but a recurve archer that doesn't shoot as high a weight can benefit more from a rod with higher C-Spine, such as the K2 2 or Ultra 4.
 If you're still unsure of which stabilizer is right for you, check out this breakdown of all of our rods or take this quick quiz to get a personalized result.